EionRobb/skype4pidgin/trunk/README.txt

 A: Focus (click on) the Skype window, press ⌘+H to hide the application.
 Alternativly, focus the Skype window and choose 'Hide Skype' from the 'Skype' menu.

 Q: How can I hide Skype in Linux?
 A: A bit more tricky.
 What works well for me, is leaving the message window open, but moving it to another workspace so that it doesn't bother you any more.
-Otherwise, you can turn off message windows in the Notifications settings in Skype.
+Otherwise, you can turn off message windows in the Notifications settings in Skype (Options->Chat->Display an event notification).

 Q: The Windows version has feature "X", but the Linux/OSX version doesn't
 A: The API on Linux/OSX is more restrictive than the Windows API.
 Try keeping up to date with the latest versions of Skype to take advantage of these features as they are implemented by the Skype developers.